the-cc-dev/vue-utils/README.md

 ...
 ```

 Any routes in the same `group` will NOT scroll to top.
-Only routes between DIFFERENT groups will scroll to the top.
+Only routes between DIFFERENT groups will scroll to the top (or no group set at all).